Guardian (Marvel Comics): Fictional character biography

-In New Avengers, Alpha Flight is attacked by the Collective, who kills Guardian, Vindicator, Shaman, and Puck.
-Their bodies are left in the Yukon Territory as the Collective continues on to the United States.
+Alpha Flight is attacked by the Collective, who kills Guardian, Vindicator, Shaman, and Puck.
 During the Chaos War storyline, Guardian, Vindicator, Shaman, and Marrina Smallwood are resurrected after Death leaves the underworld, enabling them to escape.

 During the Krakoan Age, Henry Peter Gyrich manipulates Guardian into joining Orchis, an anti-mutant terrorist group.
 He soon decides to leave the group after reconsidering Gyrich's extreme methods.

 Powers and abilities

 Formerly, Guardian used a skin-tight technological "battle suit" composed of steel mesh which served as an exoskeleton; it allowed him to fly, fire energy blasts and had a personal force field for defence.
 The suit design stems from a geological/oil-exploration exo-suit designed by Hudson during his early career.
-The original suit was clunky, over-large and awkward, though it did have an energy beam "weapon" system, ostensibly used for drilling/tunneling.
+The original suit possessed an energy beam weapon system, ostensibly used for drilling/tunneling.
 The skin-tight suit is considered to be a later, possibly 2nd or 3rd generation, evolution of the original design.
 The battle suit is cybernetically controlled and contains a high resolution navigation system.
 The battle suit permits flight by directing beams of force towards the ground, propelling the wearer forward at up to Mach 1.

 Guardian could cause the battle suit computers to trigger and release gravitons, canceling the Earth's rotation relative to himself, propelling himself westward at up to about 1000 miles per hour (at the equator).
 This effect would suspend his positioning relative to the Earth's electromagnetic field while the planet rotated, allowing him to travel at high speed depending on his latitude positioning.

 When he returned from space, the technology of the suit that formerly existed as a separate part of him was incorporated into his body.
 The alien Quwrlln converted James Hudson into a cyborg incorporating much of his battle suit; some of his mechanical parts were visible on the surface of his body.
 As a result, his powers were greatly enhanced.
 Hudson's cyborg brain was half-organic (portions of his original brain) and half-mechanical.
 Hudson could control his mechanical systems by mental command, though he was vulnerable to being controlled by the Quwrlln through the mechanical portion of his brain.
 With great effort the human portion of his brain could override this control.

 Guardian's power suit allows for: